Ambrose: Theology

 Ambrose joins Augustine, Jerome, and Gregory the Great as one of the Latin Doctors of the Church.
 Theologians compare him with Hilary, who they claim fell short of Ambrose's administrative excellence but demonstrated greater theological ability.
 He succeeded as a theologian despite his juridical training and his comparatively late handling of biblical and doctrinal subjects.

 Ambrose's intense episcopal consciousness furthered the growing doctrine of the Church and its sacerdotal ministry including teaching, leading services, administering sacraments, and giving pastoral advice.
 He found a proper balance between offering sacraments as mysterious ways of encountering God and sacramentalism, the emphasis on ritual for ritual's sake, prevalent elsewhere.
 He engaged the prevalent asceticism of the day, continuing the Stoic and Ciceronian training of his youth, which enabled him to promulgate a lofty standard of Christian ethics.
-Thus we have the De officiis ministrorum, De viduis, De virginitate and De paenitentia.
+Thus he produced the De officiis ministrorum, De viduis, De virginitate and De paenitentia.

 Ambrose displayed a kind of liturgical flexibility that kept in mind that liturgy was a tool to serve people in worshiping God, and ought not to become a rigid entity that is invariable from place to place.
 His advice to Augustine of Hippo on this point was to follow local liturgical custom.
 "When I am at Rome, I fast on a Saturday; when I am at Milan, I do not.
 Follow the custom of the church where you are."
 Thus Ambrose refused to be drawn into a false conflict over which particular local church had the "right" liturgical form where there was no substantial problem.
 His advice has remained in the English language as the saying, "When in Rome, do as the Romans do."